Words and Writing Inspiration

 Two examples of using our senses to inspire our writing by Melinda Nakagawa (as our senses are the hardest to put into images, words are a big help here!)
 Sounds: https://www.sparkinnature.com/post/listen-to-nature-sounds-as-a-calming-practice As a mindfulness practice: https://www.sparkinnature.com/post/mindful-nature-mind-full-of-the-moment

-Some videos from educators in conversation with John Muir Laws:
+Some videos on this topic from educators in conversation with John Muir Laws: